novika-lang/novika/README.md

 2. Make sure your working directory is this repo.
 3. On Windows, get rid of `shard.yml` and rename `shard.windows.yml` to `shard.yml`
   (that's smart huh?).
-4. On Windows, type the following command:
+4. On Windows, type the following command (**temporarily doesn't work**):
-    `shards build --without-development --release --progress --no-debug -Dnovika_frontend`
+    `shards build --without-development --release --progress --no-debug`

     On Unix, type the following command:
-    `shards build --without-development --release --progress --no-debug -Dnovika_frontend -Dnovika_console -Dnovika_readline`.
+    `shards build --without-development --release --progress --no-debug -Dnovika_console -Dnovika_readline`.

-5. If you're installing Novika, you should either make a copy of, or a link to, the `env` directory, in your user's home directory, and call it `.novika`.
-You should also consider copying (or linking) the Novika binary where your system can see it (e.g. `~/.local/bin`).
+5. If you're installing Novika, you should either make a copy of, or a link to, the `env` directory, and put it in your user's home directory, calling it `.novika`.
+You should also consider copying (or linking) the
+   Novika binary where your system can see it (e.g. `~/.local/bin`).

 Wondering about the `-D`s?

-* `-Dnovika_frontend`: enables Novika frontend.
-If you run `./bin/novika`, this is the frontend speaking to you, and it's the same frontend that's going to collect and feed the right files to a Novika engine it created.

 * `-Dnovika_readline`: use linenoise instead of `gets`.